|

 about 5 inches.
 (You could do the decimal conversion to be exact, but at hf, this is not needed.)
 Your new length should now be 33 feet 5 inches.

-This is the length the antenna should be to have lowest swr on 14.300Mhz.
+This is the length the antenna should be to have lowest swr on 14.300Mhz in our example.
 Now you need to adjust the one you have in the air to this length.
 After doing the above calculations and changing the length of the dipole, put the antenna back up into it's final position at the exact same height as your first try without changing any other part of the antenna, just like you did the first time, when you used the old 468 number constant.
 Your "new" tuned antenna should now give you, at or very near, the lowest SWR at the desired frequency of your original design, when you used the new constant number in the formula.
 If for some reason you later want to trim an HF wire antenna, (say, you

 decide to move to a different portion of a wide band), don't waste